Qualitative Behavior of Solutions to a Forced Nonlocal Thin-Film Equation: Introduction

-\begin{remark} {\rm The results of Theorem \ref{ex3} are optimal, indicating that the blow-up properties in infinite time (as $t\to \infty$) of the $H^s$-norm of the solution to problem \eqref{1.1}.
-In the case, the optimal blow-up rate of the $H^s$-norm of the solution is $t$.} \end{remark}
+By comparing \eqref{ex3.uK1} and \eqref{uK}, it is readily apparent that, owing to the time-integrability of the force, one can obtain sharper decay estimates for the solution. } \end{remark}

-Finally, when the inhomogeneous force is a fixed constant $S_0$, we may obtain an explicit decay rate.
-Namely, \begin{theorem} (Constant force $S_0$) Let $S(x) = S_0$, $u_\Omega(t) = \bar{u}_0 + tS_0,$ where $S_0\ge 0$, and $ u $ be a weak solution from Theorem \ref{ex1}.
+Finally, when the inhomogeneous force is the time-and space-independent force $S_0$, we may obtain an explicit decay rate.
+Namely, \begin{theorem} Time-and space-independent forces $S_0${\rm)} Let $S(x) = S_0 \ge 0$, and $ u $ be a weak solution from Theorem \ref{ex1}.
 Then there exists constants $C > 0$ such that